 PREPARE SALSA INGREDIENTS

 Once you have your fruit weighed out, begin to prepare your tomatoes.
 Blanch the tomatoes, remove the skins, and core.
 My post, How To Prepare Tomatoes For Canning!
-It’s All About The Process goes into detail about these steps.
+It’s All About The Process goes into additional detail about these steps.

 Once you have the tomatoes peeled and cored, give the tomatoes a good squeeze to get out as much of the juice and seeds as possible without losing any of the flesh.
 Chop or break up to desired consistency (chunkiness) and place into a measuring container.
 I use the Pyrex Prep-Ware 8 Cup measurer.
 I let the tomatoes sit as I am processing.
 A lot of water will gather from the tomatoes.
 Continue draining periodically as you prep.